XSilverlink/LB-ReadMe-Files/StreamUP Twitch Prediction System/ReadMe.md

 ¹ Currently its only possible to do these things if its launched through the extension.

+# First things first!
+Lioranboard does not have the capability yet to generate a token with predictions yet.
+Until this is resolved you need to generate a new code manually

 # Getting started after install
 There should be a new deck available in Lioranboard called 'StreamUP - Predictions' open up this deck and you will be greeted by the deck :